JeremiasOviedo/ai-legal-analysis-test/terms-of-service-test.md

 We reserve the right to modify the number of words charged for the output or input or impose any usage restrictions per hour, regardless of what was previously committed at the time of subscription.
 These changes will be made according to our model capacity to safeguard the interests of all users and to ensure uniform access to the service.
 We take this step to provide equal opportunity to every user and protect the quality of our service.

+this is a real change for testing purposes

 We reserve the right to refuse or cancel your order if fraud or an unauthorized or illegal transaction is suspected.

 ## Basic Features